Wedrix/watchtower/README.md

 }

 input ProductsQueryParams {
-	orderings: ProductsQueryOrderingsParam, # Can be any user-defined input type
+	ordering: ProductsQueryOrderingParam, # Can be any user-defined input type
 	limit: Int!,
 	page: Int!,
 }

-input ProductsQueryOrderingsParam {
+input ProductsQueryOrderingParam {
-	closest: ProductsQueryOrderingsClosestParam, # Can also be any user-defined input type
+	closest: ProductsQueryOrderingClosestParam, # Can also be any user-defined input type
-	oldest: ProductsQueryOrderingsOldestParam, # Another ordering }
+	oldest: ProductsQueryOrderingOldestParam, # Another ordering }

-input ProductsQueryOrderingsClosestParam {
+input ProductsQueryOrderingClosestParam {
 	rank: Int!, # This parmeter is required for all orderings
-	params: ProductsQueryOrderingsClosestParamsParam! # This optional for parameterized orderings }
+	params: ProductsQueryOrderingClosestParamsParam! # This optional for parameterized orderings }

-input ProductsQueryOrderingsClosestParamsParam {
+input ProductsQueryOrderingClosestParamsParam {
 	location: Coordinates!
+}

+input ProductsQueryOrderingOldestParam {
+	rank: Int!
 }

 type Product {